 I am in the process of selling my house, and it broke my heart to give away all of my 'Irish' books - some written by Irish authors, more books about Ireland, Irish coffee table books and Irish recipe books - some with pictures of Gortdromagh.
 I did keep my collection of books about the Irish War of Independence, books written by Niall Williams and Christine Breen (she has the same name as my sister) who moved to Ireland about the same time I was living there.
-I kept a few books by Somerville and Ross, Robert Gibbings who writes about the Blackshop, and a few others.
+I kept a few books by Somerville and Ross, Robert Gibbings who wrote about the Blackshop, and a few others.
 I have a collection of Irish records and cassette tapes - I'm trying to decide what to do with those.
 As I am posting through the years, I am only keeping anything that pertains to me - I gave my father's letters to my brother Johnny - but I am putting the pictures into albums and the memorabilia into binders for the rest of my family to fight over!

 Let's take a look at 1959 - like any family, as more children come along, there are less photos - due to lack of time I'm sure.
 I think that may be why my mother gave me a camera.